In a small bowl, whisk together the sugar and cinnamon. Set the bowl right next to the stove so it's easy to reach when you start cooking.

 Dip each slice of brioche into the custard for 10 to 15 seconds per side.

 Add the brioche slices to the pan, leaving a little space between each one.
-Cook for 3 to 4 minutes, until the bottoms are deeply golden brown.
+Cook for 2 to 3 minutes, until the bottoms are deeply golden brown.

 Flip each slice and immediately sprinkle a generous pinch of cinnamon sugar across the top.
-Cook for another 3 to 4 minutes, until the second side is golden and the centers feel springy when you press them gently.
+Cook for another 2 to 3 minutes, until the second side is golden and the centers feel springy when you press them gently.

 Transfer to plates and serve right away with pure maple syrup and fresh berries.
 Add more butter to the pan as needed between batches.